-Betting Tipster KE believe that nothing should get in the way of your enjoyment of sport.
-Not restricted view seats, not lukewarm Balti pies and definitely not betting.
+We believe that nothing should get in the way of your enjoyment of sport.
+Not restricted view seats, not lukewarm Balti pies and definitely not wagering.
 That’s why we’d like to introduce you to some simple tools to help you stay in control.

-Betting Tipster KE believes in betting as a form of pure entertainment and guarantees its customers a pleasant recreational experience while remaining aware of the social and financial problems related to betting.
-Betting Tipster KE has developed a series of measures for responsible betting which allow punters to limit their spending and, if necessary, to choose and/or to exclude themselves for a certain period of time.
+We believe in wagering as a form of pure entertainment and guarantees its customers a pleasant recreational experience while remaining aware of the social and financial problems related to wagering.
+We have developed a series of measures for responsible gambling which allow punters to limit their spending and, if necessary, to choose and/or to exclude themselves for a certain period of time.

 To assist you we offer a range of advice and account options to help you manage your gambling.
 These give you control of both the time and money you spend gambling.

 Relax, It’s Only a Game